German leader's stance on Russia looms over 1st visit to US

 “(Scholz’s) visit to Washington is an opportunity for him to try to turn that page,” said Rathke.

-With the phrase “Where is Scholz?” trending on social media last week, German conservative opposition leader Friedrich Merz called for “clear words” from the government on the Ukraine crisis.

-“We must rule nothing out as a reaction to a further military escalation,” the leader of Merkel’s center-right bloc said.
-“It’s a disaster that the German chancellor is evidently paralyzed and inhibited at the moment in what he perhaps could do.”
+“We must rule nothing out as a reaction to a further military escalation,” the leader of Merkel’s center-right bloc said, though he too has been skeptical about sending possible German arms shipments to Ukraine.

-Others in Scholz’s three-party governing coalition have also been more hawkish toward Russia.
+Others in Scholz’s three-party governing coalition have struck a harsher tone toward Russia.

-During her visit to Moscow last month, German Foreign Minister Annalena Baerbock of the Green Party branded Russia’s troop deployment at the border with Ukraine a “threat.”
+Speaking alongside her Russian counterpart in Moscow last month, German Foreign Minister Annalena Baerbock of the Green Party branded Russia’s troop deployment at the border with Ukraine a “threat.”
 She plans to visit Ukraine on Monday and Tuesday and inspect the front line between Ukrainian troops and areas held by Russian-based separatists in the east.

+Marie-Agnes Strack-Zimmermann, a member of the Free Democrats who chairs Germany’s parliamentary defense committee, said Schroeder’s work for Moscow “harms the country he should serve” and suggested removing the privileges he enjoys since leaving office.

 Whatever Germany does to support Ukraine will likely come at a cost.

 Germany’s approval of 5,000 helmets for Ukrainian troops last week drew widespread mockery.
-Kyiv has since asked Germany for more military hardware, including medium-range and portable anti-aircraft missile systems, as well as ammunition, putting Berlin in an awkward position.
+Kyiv has since asked Germany for more military hardware, including medium-range and portable anti-aircraft missile systems, as well as ammunition.

-Meanwhile, some German officials worry that any mention of further sanctions against Russia, let alone a full-blown conflict, could drive up Europe’s already high gas prices, a fear that experts say isn’t unfounded.

 “You have populists in Europe always looking for ways to exploit political differences and tensions,” she said.
 “That’s what’s at stake here.”